Most of us are aware that in the past 2 decades, e-commerce has grown at an exponential rate and created giants like

-For sellers based outside Europe, in major hubs like South Korea, the U.S. and CIS countries like Ukraine, there are even more challenges since they cannot even sell over Amazon’s European marketplaces through their domestic companies and at times they need to find a VAT guarantor to be able to register as a VAT payer before being accepted as a pan-European Amazon FBA seller and most companies are either unwilling to act as guarantors since they would be penalized in case of any issues on part of the non-EU based seller or simply end up charging a hefty fee to act as guarantors.
+For sellers based outside Europe, in major hubs like South Korea, the U.S. and CIS countries like Ukraine, there are even more challenges starting an Amazon business since they cannot even sell over Amazon’s European marketplaces through their domestic companies and at times they need to find a VAT guarantor to be able to register as a VAT payer before being accepted as a pan-European Amazon FBA seller and most companies are either unwilling to act as guarantors since they would be penalized in case of any issues on part of the non-EU based seller or simply end up charging a hefty fee to act as guarantors.
 In a number of countries like India, South Korea or Ukraine, governments pursue protectionist policies because of which even though fintech solutions like Payoneer (official payment partner for Amazon), etc. are available, they are unfortunately restrictive and lose a large part of their utility as better banking alternatives.
-This further creates challenges – for example, in India, sellers cannot maintain foreign exchange reserves in their Payoneer accounts beyond a certain time-limit which makes it challenging for businesses to pay suppliers or even issue refunds at times if a product is returned without losing money on forex conversions.
+This further creates challenges – for example, in India, sellers cannot maintain foreign exchange reserves in their Payoneer accounts beyond a certain time limit which makes it challenging for businesses to pay suppliers or even issue refunds at times if a product is returned without losing money on forex conversions.
 Also, local Payoneer users in India cannot receive payment cards even for their business accounts which makes it harder for sellers to conduct a variety of transactions imperative to running a global business smoothly.
 And last but not the least, as soon as sellers cross a certain transaction volume, they are required to supply a variety of additional documents which slows down business activities due to bureaucracy, which is even true for South Korean sellers.
-In Ukraine the situation is worse, where aspiring Ukrainian sellers cannot even sell on Amazon marketplaces in Europe from a Ukraine-based company.
+In Ukraine, the situation is worse, where aspiring Ukrainian sellers cannot even sell on Amazon marketplaces in Europe from a Ukraine-based company.

-There are even more micro-challenges in accessing suitable banking solutions which sellers face but these mentioned above are the biggest ones which really can make or break ambitions of becoming a truly global e-commerce seller.
+There are even more micro-challenges in accessing suitable banking solutions which sellers face but these mentioned above are the biggest ones that really can make or break ambitions of becoming a truly global e-commerce seller.

 A partial solution and yet more challenges